Sunday, 22 September 2024

 This promised to be an exciting affair involving two small infantry forces with sizeable cavalry support, with the potential for substantial reinforcements halfway through the game.
 Grant himself thought it was one of his most successful scenarios.

-The objective for the French (played by yours truly), seen here on the left, were to seize the and secure the village before launching an offensive to take the river crossing.
+The objective for the French (played by yours truly), seen here on the left, was to seize and secure the village before launching an offensive to take the river crossing.
 Driberg's Prussian objectives, unsurprisingly, were the opposite: secure the bridge and then capture the village.

 Much to my consternation, The Garde zu Fuss and the Lutzow Lancers immediately made moves towards the village.